cami5326/matplotlib-challenge/README.md

 ![boxplot](https://github.com/githubemail5326/matplotlib-challenge/blob/main/Pymaceuticals/boxplot.PNG)

-* There is a strong correlation between mouse weight and the average tumor volume for Capomulin: the Pearson correlation coefficient is 0.84, indicating the weight of the patient may play an important role when they are being treated with Capomulin.
+* There is a strong correlation between the mouse weight and the average tumor volume for Capomulin: the Pearson correlation coefficient is 0.84, indicating the weight of the patient may play an important role when they are being treated with Capomulin.
 More data is needed to obtain a conclusive analysis.

 ![correlation](https://github.com/githubemail5326/matplotlib-challenge/blob/main/Pymaceuticals/correlation.PNG)